relellis/Projeto-Final-Graduacao/README.md

 Here you will find 2 Notebooks that I've wrote with the intention of understanding how entropy can optimize the learning process of a federated machine learning model.

+The model created was trained with the Emnist dataset

 ## PFG-Estudo-de-caso-Entropia-I
 This Notebook was create with de objective to understand the Tensorflow Federated library.
 So part of the code was based on the Tutorial Code https://www.tensorflow.org/federated/tutorials/federated_learning_for_image_classification